 "She took up her position as directed."
 Troy courts Bathsheba; Cornhill illustration by Helen Paterson AllinghamAt this point, Sergeant Francis "Frank" Troy returns to his native Weatherbury and by chance encounters Bathsheba one night.
 Her initial dislike turns to infatuation after he excites her with a private display of swordsmanship.
 Gabriel observes Bathsheba's interest in the young soldier and tries to discourage it, telling her she would be better off marrying Boldwood.
 Boldwood becomes aggressive towards Troy, and Bathsheba goes to Bath to prevent Troy returning to Weatherbury, as she fears what might happen if Troy encountered Boldwood.
 On their return, Boldwood offers his rival a large bribe to give up Bathsheba.
 Troy pretends to consider the offer, then scornfully announces they are already married.
 Boldwood withdraws, humiliated, and vows revenge.

 Bathsheba discovers that her new husband is an improvident gambler with little interest in farming.
 She also begins to suspect he does not love her.
 In fact, Troy's heart belongs to her former servant, Fanny Robin.
-Before meeting Bathsheba, Troy had promised to marry Fanny; on the wedding day, however, Fanny went to the wrong church.
-She explained her mistake, but Troy, humiliated at being left at the altar, called off the wedding.
-When they parted, unbeknownst to Troy, Fanny was pregnant with his child.
+Before meeting Bathsheba, Troy had promised to marry Fanny; on the wedding day, however, Fanny goes to the wrong church.
+She explains her mistake, but Troy, humiliated at being left at the altar, calls off the wedding.
+When they part, unbeknownst to Troy, Fanny is pregnant with his child.

 Fanny Robin

 Troy then comes home from Casterbridge, where he had gone to keep his appointment with Fanny.
-Seeing the reason for her failure to meet him, he kisses the corpse and tells the anguished Bathsheba, "This woman is more to me, dead as she is, than ever you were, or are, or can be".
+Seeing the reason for her failure to meet him a second time, he tenderly kisses the corpse and tells the anguished Bathsheba, "This woman is more to me, dead as she is, than ever you were, or are, or can be".
 The next day he spends all his money on a marble tombstone with the inscription: "Erected by Francis Troy in beloved memory of Fanny Robin ..."
 Then, loathing himself and unable to bear Bathsheba's company, he leaves.
-After a walk, he bathes in the sea, leaving his clothes on the beach.
-A strong current carries him away, but he is rescued by a rowing boat.
+After a long walk, he bathes in the sea, leaving his clothes on the beach.
+A strong current carries him away, but he is rescued by some men in a boat.
 He does not return home, however.

 Troy returns